Ever feel like you are jumping through one sales objection hurdle after another? For example…

 VJ Reply: “I understand how you feel!
 But have you considered…?”

 Restoration HINT: When introducing yourself to a traumatized insured with a devastated home never say, “I understand how you feel…”!
-Because you don’t and they will (very forcefully!) let you know this!
+Because you don’t and your insured will (very forcefully!) let you know this!
 (Don’t ask me how I learned this one!)

-So share below how you deal with adversarial, hostile prospects and their in-your-face objections in our SFS ‘Growing your Business’ Facebook Group!
+Please share HOW you deal with adversarial, hostile prospects and their in-your-face objections in our SFS ‘Growing your Business’ Facebook Group!